huggingface/transformers/docs/source/en/tasks/semantic_segmentation.md

      <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/transformers/tasks/instance_segmentation_output.png" alt="Semantic Segmentation Output"/>
 </div>

-Panoptic segmentation combines semantic segmentation and instance segmentation, where every pixel is classified, and there are multiple masks for each instance of a class.
+Panoptic segmentation combines semantic segmentation and instance segmentation, where every pixel is classified into a class and an instance of that class, and there are multiple masks for each instance of a class.
 We can use [facebook/mask2former-swin-large-cityscapes-panoptic](https://huggingface.co/facebook/mask2former-swin-large-cityscapes-panoptic) for this.

 ```python
 panoptic_segmentation = pipeline("image-segmentation", "facebook/mask2former-swin-large-cityscapes-panoptic")